Dear me, I was...

 Dear me, I was... is a 2025 adventure game developed and published by Arc System Works.
 Released worldwide for the Nintendo Switch 2 on July 31, 2025, it features a textless story that follows the perspective of an unnamed woman across multiple stages of her life.
-A Nintendo Switch version has been announced.
+Versions for Android, iOS, Nintendo Switch, and Windows were released on February 12, 2026.

 Plot

 The game follows the story of an unnamed woman throughout various stages of her life, and is divided between nine chapters.
 The story starts with the protagonist enjoying a day at the park with her parents.
 Once the girl’s father dies in a traffic accident, her mother gives her a notebook and a box of crayons, which were a gift from her late father.
 The girl draws her father surrounded by bubbles – a memory from their days at the park.

 During her teens, the protagonist attends an art school, where she meets a peer, and starts painting by her side.
 The two start being friends as she gives the protagonist a painting set.
 During a trip to the beach, the protagonist and her friend pick up two seashells as they run towards the ocean.

 One day, the protagonist’s friend tells her about an art contest, and she starts painting a draft, unaware that her friend is also participating.
 Once she sees that her friend won by submitting a painting of her by the beach, she runs away feeling betrayed and stores away her painting materials.

 In her adulthood, the protagonist starts working an office job.
 Coming home one day, she opens a letter containing photos of her family and parents’ wedding.
 The protagonist then goes on a date with a photographer.
 As they go on more dates, the two eventually start a relationship.
 The two go on a date at the beach, where the photographer takes a picture of her by the ocean.

 One night, the photographer proposes marriage to the protagonist.
 Looking through the window, she looks across the street to see an ad for her ex-friend’s art exhibition and declines the photographer's proposal.